What Size Dumpster for Roof Tear-Off?

 Available Dumpster Sizes for Roofing

 Most providers restrict roofing materials to 10, 15, or 20-yard containers.
-Larger dumpsters (30-40 yard) typically don't allow roofing due to weight:
+Larger dumpsters (30-40 yard) typically don't allow roofing materials because of weight:

 Size Eff.
 Volume Included Weight Max Weight Typical Price